davidpalves06/easyhttp/README.md

 # WebSocket
-Go HTTP implementation as defined in protocol RFC 2616.
+Go HTTP implementation as defined in protocol RFC 9110.

-//TODO:Implement chunked transfer encoding if dealing with large responses.
+//TODO: Send 400 when cant parse request or response
 //TODO:Content Serving:
     Serve static files from the filesystem.
     Implement a basic way to handle dynamic content, perhaps through a simple CGI mechanism or templating.